LLM-Driven Usefulness Labeling for IR Evaluation: Methodology

 \subsection{Baseline Data and Session Data}

 After curating all the additional metrics, we create our LLM dataset by treating each data point as an individual batch regardless of sessions and call them baseline data.
+Each data point represents a single user click on a web document with the associated metrics irrespective of user sessions.
 All corresponding queries, along with the metrics for each clicked document within a user’s task, are grouped into a single batch, which we refer to as session data.
 The reason for aggregating all these information together is that in practical scenario, the overall session history matters when labeling usefulness for each clicked documents.
 For a particular task, users typically either find the required information from the first query and the corresponding clicked documents, successfully completing their search, or they need to reformulate their query to refine the search results and then locate the desired information.
+If a user finds document X useful, a similar relevant document Y seen later may feel redundant and not useful.
+Yet without session context, the LLM might still rate both X and Y as equally useful.
 For this reason, to preserve the contextual information of a search session for a task, we formulate one batch as one task session for one user and provide it to the LLMs as a part of session data.
 Formulating each search session for each user in Table~\ref{tab:behavior_logs}, we get around 447 sessions from THUIR-KDD'19 dataset and 2,024 sessions from QRef dataset.